swiftb/clicker-heroes-sw1ft-bot/README.md

 ## Known issues

-* If active, the power savings setting turning of your monitor(s) can cause issues with AHK's image recognition.
+* If active, the power savings setting turning off your monitor(s) can cause issues with AHK's image recognition.
 When last tested, only Firefox continued to run without any issues.
 * The script can't handle any extra _stuff_ on the left side, e.g. a bookmark list.

 ## Vision Run Error States